jrbrtsn/ban2fail/README.md

 ### Per-Address

-Per-address is the most useful report for a system administrator looking for overly zealous address blocking.
+Per-address is the most useful report to a system administrator looking for overly zealous address blocking.
 Records appear sorted with the most recent offenders on top.
 Here is a truncated sample report with full DNS information: